 We conducted our engagement in accordance with Hong Kong Standard on Investment Circular Reporting Engagements 300 "Accountants' Reports on Pro Forma Financial Information in Investment Circulars" issued by the HKICPA.
-Our work, which involved no independent examination of any of the underlying financial information, consisted primarily of comparing the audited consolidated balance sheet as at 31 December 2010, the audited consolidated statement of comprehensive income and the audited statement of cash flows of the Group for the year ended 31 December 2010 as set out in the "Pro forma Financial Information" section of this supplemental circular with the audited consolidated financial statements of the Company for the year ended 31 December 2010 as set out in the 2010 annual report of the Company, considering the evidence supporting the adjustments and discussing the Unaudited Pro Forma Financial Information with the directors of the Company.
+Our work, which involved no independent examination of any of the underlying financial information, consisted primarily of comparing the unaudited condensed consolidated balance sheet of the Group as at 30 June 2011 as set out in the "Unaudited Pro forma Financial Information" section of this circular with the unaudited condensed consolidated balance sheet of the Group as at 30 June 2011 as set out in the 2011 interim report of the Company, considering the evidence supporting the adjustments and discussing the Unaudited Pro Forma Financial Information with the directors of the Company.